 2. Compare the proposed rules to standards in similarly situated states, based on geographic location, topography, natural resources, commonalities, or economic similarities.

-Licensure of chiropractors is necessary in Michigan under PA 368 of 1978.
-The rules supply the conditions and requirements for licensure, relicensure, renewal, and continuing education.
+Licensure of osteopathic medical doctors is necessary in Michigan under MCL 333.17511.
+The rules specify the conditions and requirements for licensure, relicensure, renewal, and continuing education.